Gastritis

 In most cases, you will be given antacids and other medicines to reduce your stomach acid.
 This will help ease your symptoms and heal your stomach lining.

 If your gastritis is caused by the H. pylori bacteria, you will be given medicines to help kill the bacteria.
 In most cases, you will take more than 1 antibiotic and a proton pump inhibitor.
 A PPI is medicine that reduces the amount of acid in your stomach.
-You may also be given a medicine for diarrhea.
+Some cases are complicated and need multiple medicines.
+It's important to take them as prescribed.
+Contact your healthcare provider if you have side effects or are confused about how to take them.

 What are possible complications of gastritis?